Eschatologue/CM_wiki/docs/equipment/tools/artisan-tools.md

 Artisan's Tools are each focused on crafting items and pursuing a trade.
 Each of these tools requires a separate proficiency.

-## 2024 Player's Handbook Artisan Tools
+## PHB'24 Artisan Tools

+The following section list's tools from PHB'24.

+---

 ### Alchemist's Supplies